AgentLito/UFOs/README.md

 Resources

 Data Source: JavaScript list data.js
+HTML to build the webpage index.html.
+CSS and Bootstrap to build and style the page style.css
 Software: VS Code and Chrome Developer Tools.
+Chrome Developer Tools to test the code.
 Languages: JavaScript, HTML, CSS and Bootstrap 3
 The table is built by inserting JavaScript into HTML page. app.js.
 HTML to build the webpage index.html.
-CSS and Bootstrap to build and style the page style.css Chrome Developer Tools to test the code.
+CSS and Bootstrap to build and style the page style.css
 Dependencies: D3(Data Driven Document)- We can Build a real-world, custom, interactive and beautiful data visualization from scratch using D3.

 Results

 The raw data from JavaScript array is going displayed in a dynamic table where end-users can filter the data on multiple criteria such as date, city, state, country and shape of UFOs sightings.
-Here filter input box is suggesting end-user that, how search criteria should be entered with using text value in it.
+Here we filter input box, suggesting end-user that, how search criteria should be entered with using text value in it.
 For example, date should be entered in format as in 1/10/2010 – with forward slashes and without extra 0 before day and month.
 City, state, and country should be entered in lower case.